malivvan/vv/docs/builtins.md

 v := ["a", "b", "c"]
 items := splice(v, 1, 1, "d", "e") // items == ["b"], v == ["a", "d", "e", "c"]
 ```
+# routine builtins

-## go
+## start

-Starts an independent concurrent goroutine which runs fn(arg1, arg2, ...)
+Starts an independent concurrent routine which runs fn(arg1, arg2, ...)

 If fn is CompiledFunction, the current running VM will be cloned to create
 a new VM in which the CompiledFunction will be running.
 The fn can also be any object that has Call() method, such as BuiltinFunction,
 in which case no cloned VM will be created.
-Returns a goroutineVM object that has wait, result, abort methods.
+Returns a routineVM object that has wait, result, abort methods.

-The goroutineVM will not exit unless:
+The routineVM will not exit unless:
-1. All its descendant goroutineVMs exit
+1. All its descendant routineVMs exit
 2. It calls abort()
-3. Its goroutineVM object abort() is called on behalf of its parent VM
+3. Its routineVM object abort() is called on behalf of its parent VM
    The latter 2 cases will trigger aborting procedure of all the descendant
-goroutineVMs, which will further result in #1 above.
+   routineVMs, which will further result in #1 above.

 ```golang
 var := 0